← All gearSTARTER KIT

 GOOD FORBrisket and pork shoulder trim work.

-Compare on Amazon ↗Large cutting board
+Compare sharp trimming knife on Amazon ↗Large cutting board

 Big cuts need room to trim and room to slice.
 A kitchen board runs out of both.